KeeTrayTOTP/KeeTrayTOTP/README.md

 ## So, why do this?
 Various reasons, first and most important: I don't want to use another application only for steam!
 KeePass and Tray TOTP (with some modifications) are more than capable enough to handle this task.

-Second: for education, working with another developer's code , specially in a language you're not familiar with, its a difficult task but not  uncommon situation.
+Second: for education, working with another developer's code, specially in a language you're not familiar with, its a difficult task but not uncommon situation.

-Third: I wanted only to make a slightly modification, then I needed to make a new setting options, change the way plugin generate in order ta add another step, some rewriting later, too much was changed for simply patch, so I decided to create my own fork and made more changes
+Third: I wanted only to make a slightly modification, then I needed to make a new setting options, change the way plugin generate in order to add another step, some rewriting later, too much was changed for simply patch, so I decided to create my own fork and made more changes.

 ### Steam TOTP Secret?!
 There is no easy way to get it, there are various complications.
 Since Steam doesn't setup like most services (using QR Codes), the easiest way is to have through a rooted android phone.